mmallek/puppy/visited_dogs.md

 -----
 ![Happy](Happy.jpg)

+> Happy is a beautiful sweet boy.
+He is 3 years old.
+He loves children and is
+> good with other dogs.
+He is hw neg, fully vetted and neutered , Happy is a
+> loving boy and wants to find a home that he can relax and sit on the couch.

 Corgi/hound/boxer male two-three years.
 Very calm and chill.
 Responsive but not terribly attentive.
 Affectionate when wanted, but pretty aloof otherwise.
 Not vocal, interacted well with other dogs, which it knew.
 Not much of a personal connection, even when doing some training/praise exercises.
 More food responsive than praise/attention.

 M: Seemed like an older dog, in his temperament.
 Always seems chilled out but probably still needs a lot of exercise.
 Not a couch potato, despite the ad.
 Short and very long.
 Could reach counter.
 Trainable.
 Very pretty.